bayerf42/Lox68k/doc/extensions.md

 On return, `<--` and the returned value are printed, also indented.

 To control tracing of calls to native functions, use the switch `dbg_nat(arg)`.
-Arguments and results of every call to a native function are printed in a single line, starting with `---`, only indented when also tracing closure calls.
+Arguments and results of every call are printed in a single line, starting with `---`, only indented when also tracing closure calls.

 Summary of tracing indicators: